gregorwolf/SAP-NPM-API-collection/apis/ux-application-modeler-bas-ext/README.md

 OR

-Left-click on the `Map` node in Application Modeler tree view for the project from SAP Fiori side bar view.
+Left-click on the `Map` node in application modeler tree view for the project from SAP Fiori side bar view.

 OR